- Alaric Lewis

 Last week - Tuesday to be exact - I skipped an entire night of sleep as I, anxiously glued to my iPad, watched the American election returns on a variety of news networks.
 To say that the outcome of the election was not what I expected would be an understatement, and I now have to eat my words of a few weeks ago in which I assured people the right woman would be elected.
-Someone said to me “This is your BREXIT,” and there are certainly some similarities between the two votes, but, as there may be supporters on all sides reading this, I shall leave the politics out of it.
+Someone said to me “This is your BREXIT,” and there are certainly some similarities between the two votes, but, as there may be supporters on all sides reading this, perhaps I should leave the politics out of it.

 Suffice it to say that election night was not a good night for me, and, in addition to not sleeping at all, I was also physically ill.
 I was in that strange place where I knew I should just turn it off and go to bed, but seemed unable to do so.
 I paced, I drank copious amounts of tea, I shouted, I cried, I pounded my fist on the table: it was not a pretty sight.